Page last updated 21 June 2022

 Careers / Further study

-The course provides an excellent route into this increasingly important area of industry, and into research and development.
+MSc Robotics provides an excellent route into this increasingly important area of innovation, and into research and development.
 Develop core skills that you'll take with you through your career, such as innovation, teamwork and creativity.

-The partnership between UWE and the University of Bristol has created a unique centre of excellence for engineering, in the heart of one of the UK's most important hubs for engineering industry especially in the aeronautical and electronics sectors.
-Bristol is a major base for companies such as Airbus, Rolls Royce, Toshiba and Hewlett Packard, with whom both universities enjoy close links.
+The partnership between UWE Bristol and the University of Bristol has created a unique centre of excellence for engineering.
+You'll learn in the heart of one of the UK's most important engineering hubs.

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.